medz/spry/docs/guides/context.md

 `context.request` is a `Request` object, which contains request information, such as request method, request path, request header information, request content, etc.

-## context. response
+## context.response

 `context.response` is a `Response` object, which contains response information, such as response status code, response header information, response content, etc.

-## context. get
+## Get a value from context

-`context.get` or `context[key]` can get the value set by middleware or handler.
+`context[key]` can get the value set by middleware or handler.
 Usually these values are set in middleware and then retrieved in handlers.
 Of course, you can also set the value in the handler and get it in the middleware.

 ```dart